sagemath/trac_to_gh/Issue 8636.md

 # Issue 8636: iconv -- put the "do not build check" in the right place

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8636

 Original creator: was